hyoaru/hyoaru/README.md

-## An idiot sandwich from the Philippines.
+## An idiot sandwich from the Philippines

-A 22-year-old multi-disciplinary engineer in **Fullstack Development, DevOps, and Data Science**.
+A 22-year-old multi-disciplinary engineer in **Fullstack Development, DevOps, Quality Engineering, and Data Science**.
 I build scalable applications, automate workflows, and turn data into actionable insights — thriving at the intersection of **code, systems, and data**.

 ### Technologies